 Think of your emergency fund as a way to guarantee some peace of mind financially while you deal with the physical, emotional, or logistical aspects of an emergency.
 To cushion yourself in the short term, we recommend having an emergency fund that covers at least 6 months of your living expenses.

 Major incidents, such as property damage, permanent disability, illnesses, or death can cost hundreds of thousands of dollars, which is more than what your emergency fund can cover.
+You should never have that much money in cash either.
 So, it’s vital to have insurance that appropriately reflects and protects your particular life circumstances to maintain the integrity of your other finances while also taking care of yourself and your loved ones.

 Keep in mind, you should only pay for just enough insurance coverage given your life circumstances.
 For instance, if you’re a single working adult, you don’t need to purchase a high-coverage life insurance compared to someone who’s married with children.
 If you own a home, make sure you have homeowners’ insurance; when you travel, have travel insurance.
 These relatively small premiums on the things you value are minor compared to what you’d be paying if your health, life, or property were compromised.